 Brace and M.G.
 Hall initially applied the cross-section variation in state court designs and state political environments to evaluate court-level patterns of dissent (Brace and M.G.
 Hall 1990) and evolved to consider judge-level explanations of dissent (Brace and M.G.
-Hall 1993; M.G.
-Hall 1987).
+Hall 1993).
 Their collaborative (Brace and M.G.
 Hall 1997) and separate attention (Brace and Boyea 2008; M.G.
-Hall 1987, 2014) to the conditions that lead individual judges to affirm or reverse lower court decisions produced sophisticated models of judicial behavior.
+Hall 1987) to the conditions that lead individual judges to affirm or reverse lower court decisions produced sophisticated models of judicial behavior.
 Beyond their research publications, Brace and Hall contributed to the state courts subfield with their collection of case and judge-level data for all 52 state supreme courts between 1995 and 1998 (Brace and Butler 2001).
-Their State Supreme Court Data Project, which was funded by the National Science Foundation, remains the most extensive collection of state supreme court decisions available to state courts scholars.
+Their State Supreme

+Court Data Project remains the most extensive collection of state supreme court decisions available to state courts scholars.

 Leading into the 2000s, Melinda Gann Hall's individual and collaborative research with Chris Bonneau further advanced the subfield towards a refined and widely accepted understanding about how state supreme court elections operate.
 M.G.
 Hall's research on electoral competition and voter participation in judicial elections confronted long-standing criticisms about how judicial elections operate.
 Her examination of competition in judicial elections (M.G.
 Hall 2001a), including patterns of contestation, incumbent vote share, and incumbent defeat across different methods of judicial elections confirmed an important, ongoing change among judicial elections.
 M.G.
 Hall's focus on judicial elections and electoral accountability evolved over the next decade (Bonneau and M.G.
 Hall 2009; M.G.
-Hall 2007, 2014, 2015; M.G.
+Hall 2007, 2015; M.G.
 Hall and Bonneau 2006, 2013), creating the foundation for contemporary state courts research on judicial elections.

-After the creation of SPPQ, which perhaps not coincidentally aligned with Brace and M.G.
-Hall's productive research agenda, a scholarly emphasis developed to connect the causal position of institutions on political choices in state courts research.
+After the creation of SPPQ, a scholarly emphasis developed to connect the causal position of institutions on political choices in state courts research.
 Scholars active around this time witnessed the emergence of neo-institutionalist theory and were influenced by emerging applications.
-Theories of the conditioning effect of political institutions seeped in judicial politics, including attempts to understand how leadership styles shaped consensus in the U.S. Supreme Court (Maltzman, Spriggs, and Wahlbeck 2000).
-The emphasis of institutional context and the conditioning effects of institutions likewise developed into an influential perspective for understanding the choices of state courts, as well as how the careers of judges were affected by the decisions of voters in down-ballot judicial elections.
+Theories of the conditioning effect of political institutions seeped in to judicial politics.